typelevel/typelevel.github.com/posts/2018-10-06-intro-to-mtl.md

 ### Other mtl class instances

 Now I said that `ApplicativeAsk` is the type class encoding of `ReaderT`, but it's by no means the only one that can form an `ApplicativeAsk` instance.
 Monad transformer stacks are known to be quite unperformant, especially so on the JVM, so there are some alternate solutions.
-For example, one could use [the Arrows library](https://github.com/traneio/arrows) , which provide effect types with an input type in addition to its output type `Arrow[A, B]`.
+For example, one could use [the Arrows library](https://github.com/traneio/arrows), which provides effect types with an input type in addition to its output type `Arrow[A, B]`.
 If you squint a bit, it's practically equivalent to a function `A => IO[B]` or `ReaderT[IO, A, B]`.
 At the same time, however, it can be substantially more performant.

 Other examples include using something like `cats-effect`' `Ref` for `MonadState` (a working instance [can be found here](https://github.com/oleg-py/meow-mtl)), or using a bifunctor `IO` that includes an extra type parameter for the error type, i.e. `BIO[E, A]` instead of using `EitherT[IO, E, A]` (a WIP for cats-effect [can be found here](https://github.com/LukaJCB/cats-bio)).